 Level of specialization

-The second most important factor in calculation translation rates for any given text is, simply put, the level of difficulty.
+The second most important factor in calculating translation rates for any given text is, simply put, the level of difficulty.
 A relatively commonplace text that relies on a familiar vocabulary and short sentences easily grasped by a general audience will be quoted at a lower rate than a highly specialized document that requires a lot of research or knowledge of specific jargon or context.

 Technical translations, medical or legal documents take more effort to get right and accordingly command higher rates.